psychemedia/storytelling-notes/fairy_midwife.md

 The prediction was accurately fulfilled: those branches of the house which carefully preserved the treasures, still exist, while others, who were less careful, are extinct.
 Of the branch that got the coined money it is related, that a king of Denmark once desired to have one of the pieces; but at the moment the king received it, the individual who gave it to him was seized with a violent stomach ache.

-In 'L'Amant oisif,' Bruxelles, 1711, 405-411, the foregoing tradition is told under the title of ' La Comtesse de Falinsperk.'
+In 'L'Amant oisif,' Bruxelles, 1711, 405-411, the foregoing tradition is told under the title of 'La Comtesse de Falinsperk.'

 III.